Skip to main content

 Neuroscience

-The Graduate Program in Neuroscience trains outstanding graduate students to earn a PhD degree in Neuroscience.
+The Graduate Program in Neuroscience trains outstanding graduate students to earn a PhD degree in neuroscience.
 We are an interdisciplinary program spanning several Departments in the Schools of Medicine, Dentistry, and Nursing.
 Our alumni fill top-tier academic, government, and industry positions worldwide.

 Our curriculum emphasizes critical thinking and experimental design through an innovative applied learning model.
 This coursework is completed within the first 15 months, after which students perform full-time dissertation research in a laboratory chosen from 2-3 laboratory rotations completed in the first year.

-Our Location is in the heart of historic downtown Baltimore, offering all the amenities of city life while maintaining easy access to the Appalachians and the irresistible appeal of the Chesapeake Bay.
+Our location is in the heart of historic downtown Baltimore, offering all the amenities of city life while maintaining easy access to the Appalachians and the irresistible appeal of the Chesapeake Bay.